C3/dbexpect/README.md

 dbexpect
 =======

-dbexpect is a domain specific language written in ruby for testing ETL solutions.
+dbexpect is an ETL unit testing tool written in ruby

 Taking cues from Rspec in structure and usage, the point is to enable the specification of unit test data, job running, and expected outcomes